vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 53 commits since the previous release, including 23 fixes.
+More than 55 commits since the previous release, including 25 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sun Oct 16 03:50:14 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Oct 17 04:06:38 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER